 Oblique modes involve the sound bouncing off all six sides of the room.
 That is the four walls plus the floor and ceiling.

-If you have a room with a tall ceiling the total length of the room mode can be very long.
+If you have a room with a tall ceiling the total length of the room mode can be exceedingly long.
 This increases the length of the room reverberation and why tall ceilings can cause acoustic problems.

 Do all rooms echo?